 A book has neither object nor subject; it is made of variously formed matters, and very different dates and speeds.
 To attribute the book to a subject is to overlook this working of matters, and the exteriority of their relations.
 It is to fabricate a beneficent God to explain geological movements.
 In a book, as in all things, there are lines of articulation or segmentarity, strata and territories; but also lines of flight, movements of deterritorialization and destratification.
 Comparative rates of flow on these lines produce phenomena of relative slowness and viscosity, or, on the contrary, of acceleration and rupture.
 All this, lines and measurable speeds, constitutes an assemblage.
 Continue reading “I don’t know why we call it writing when it is clearly a matter of selecting”

 Pyramids.
 The only desirable tombs.
 Monoliths, obelisks, this ancient geometry of form.
 The way energy floats, fuck the new age bullshit sometimes you cannot deny that this is reality.
 The scent of immortality.
 Endless lust buried in this cold earth.
 Aesthetics as holy gods.
 No competition, only artifice.
 Beautiful, beautiful artifice.
 Something to look forward to.
 Something accountable.
 My own private structural system.
 Cold night howls.
 The expulsive glossolalia’d voice; I AM GOD.1

 It’s time we cut out the bullshit.
-It’s time we start making something that either lifts us into the air or at least moves us forward.
+It’s time we start making something that either lifts us into the air.
 Accelerate through fiction and into a new reality.
 Nothing is perfect but it can always be new.

 1#45, excerpted from Errors; or Dreams I’ve Never Had